MileHacker Logo

 Additional Considerations

-• Copy of Return/Onward Ticket: Immigration officials may request proof that you are leaving the country.
+• Copy of A Ticket for return or onward travel: Immigration officials may request proof that you are leaving the country.

 • Accommodation Booking Confirmation: Proof of arrangements for your stay.